Decoding in the presence of ISI without interleaving -- ORBGRAND-AI

 \subsection{Equalized Dicode Channel}

 For the equalized dicode channel, we first explore the effect of measurement error.
-We assume the estimation error to be additive and normally distributed: $h_{k, est} = h_k(1 + \epsilon_k)$ where $\epsilon_k$s variance is known as normalized mean squared error (NMSE).
-In fact, the estimation error does not only impact the query order of ORBGRAND-AI, but also leads to incorrect equalization resulting in an error floor.
+We assume the estimation error to be additive and normally distributed, $h_{k, est} = h_k(1 + \epsilon_k)$, where the variance of $\epsilon_k$ is known as normalized mean squared error (NMSE).
+In fact, the estimation error not only impacts the query order of ORBGRAND-AI, but also leads to incorrect equalization resulting in an error floor.
 Fig. \ref{fig:incorr_csi} shows the result of the equalized dicode channel for various NMSE values.
 For a significant NMSE of $0.1$, the error floor is clearly visible.

 To further isolate the effect of a mismatch in the decoder, Fig. \ref{fig:orbgrand_ai_missmatch_rho} displays the degradation of ORBGRAND-AI's performance for a quantization error $\Delta\rho$ regarding $\rho$ in the decoding process for $\rho_{real}=0.5$ where $\rho = \rho_{real} + \Delta\rho$.
 We see that for a considerable mismatch of even $\Delta\rho=0.2$, the performance degradation is still less than $0.5\text{dB}$.
 A reason for the query order's robustness against imperfect CSI may lie in the fact that for the ordering of potential substitutes, the exact strength of statistical correlation between neighboring symbols is not as important as the fact that they are correlated at all.